 Review 3: “With the emerging genome sequences and functional genomics datasets now available for other plant species, the time has now come to apply the gene network construction and analysis functions within the VP to crop plants.”

-Review 4: “A resoruce will be created for the entire scientific community (the cross species network inference pipeline) which will be freely available on the web.
+Review 4: “A resource will be created for the entire scientific community (the cross species network inference pipeline) which will be freely available on the web.
 This work will…develop a tools that will advance research in many areas of plant biology.”

 Review 5: The proposed science is of high quality and internationally competitive.
 The application area is of the highest importance.

 Review 6: Shasha et al propose to develop, validate and deploy an analysis pipeline for comparative inference of gene function and interaction based on similarities in NT sequence, regulatory regions and transcription patterns.
 Such a tool is sorely needed with the growing number of genome and trancriptome sequences coming available for the emerging model and non-model species.
 In summary, the ultimate objective of the proposes research to develop a user friendly platform for Cross Species network inference is extremely important.
 Advancement of this objective could evolve syngergistically with the work of the iPlant genotype-to-phenotype (pPG2P) and the plant tree of life (iPToL) grand challenge initiatives.
-As such the proposed development of a web based Cross species network inference database and analysis tool would be a major contribution.PUBLICATIONS: Peer reviewed journal articles, chapters and books:
+As such the proposed development of a web based Cross species network inference database and analysis tool would be a major contribution.

+There were some criticisms as well: one pointed out that certain network edges should enjoy more confidence than others.
+The reviewer suggests that we reflect confidence in weights.
+Our time series machine learning approach will do that.
+Another reviewer pointed out that using correlation across all experiments may work less well than choosing experiments carefully depending on the genes of interest.
+Yet another criticism suggested that our techniques for obtaining orthology should be compared with those of InParanoid and OrthoMCL.
+Finally there was the criticism that we don’t take sufficient advantage of the semantic web.
+We will address these criticisms as they come up in the rest of this proposal.

+PUBLICATIONS: Peer reviewed journal articles, chapters and books:

 VirtualPlant: Tool development for Plant Systems Biology